-And I took for granted that I could enter and run a marathon race including the prestigious ones like Boston.
+I have taken for granted that if I wanted to, I can enter and run a marathon race or any running race I choose including the prestigious ones like Boston.
 Heck, if I could train and feel ready to run the distance, that in itself was a miracle to me when I ran my first marathon in 1994.

-It never really crossed my mind that my opportunity to do all this running and marathon racing was the result of the persistence and relentless hard work of other people.
-I had heard the story of Kathrine Switzer being the first registered woman to run the Boston marathon in 1967 and how the race organizers tried to pull her out of the race because women weren’t allowed to run long distance.
-I had read articles that cited ridiculous reasons why women weren’t allowed such as not being able to reproduce because our uterus would fall out, the distance being too taxing and women too frail for such an endeavor, and so on.
+It never crossed my mind that my opportunity to do all this running and marathon racing was the result of the persistence hard work of other people.
+I was familiar with the story of Kathrine Switzer being the first registered woman to run the Boston marathon in 1967 and how the race organizers tried to pull her out of the race because women weren’t allowed to run long distance.
+I had read articles that cited ridiculous reasons why women weren’t allowed to run such as the fear that our uterus would fall out, the distance being too taxing and women too frail for such an endeavor, and so on.
+Sigh.

-It just never registered in my brain, the amount of effort that went into creating the opportunity for me to run marathons.
+What I didn't realize was the amount of effort that went into creating the opportunity for me to run marathons.
 The efforts of all the early women distance runners and especially Kathrine Switzer.
 She has worked diligently for over 50 years, since 1967, in service of women, running, sports and equity.
-Kathrine’s book, Marathon Woman: Running the Race to Revolutionize Women’s Sports, is her memoir, documenting her work and what it took to gain ‘permission’ for women to run Boston in 1972 and for the Women’s marathon to be added to the Olympics in 1984.
+Kathrine’s book, Marathon Woman: Running the Race to Revolutionize Women’s Sports, is her memoir, documenting her work and what it took to gain ‘permission’ for women to run the Boston Marathon in 1972 and for the Women’s marathon to be added to the Olympics in 1984.
 She has written an important history book that captures the ‘how’ of what she did as well as the ‘what’ she accomplished.

 In recounting her first running of the Boston Marathon, Kathrine describes the light bulb that went off when she saw the emotions on the faces of the women spectators.